Two countries, Belgium and Holland

 Your chef is used to cook delicious meals for hungry cyclists.
 Besides an extensive breakfast, you will also be offered a packed lunch for on the road.
 It consists of different types of bread and sandwich fillings, juice, a snack and a piece of fruit.
 Lunch package needs to be prepared by yourself after breakfast.
 Dinner is different every day.
 There is a first course, main course and dessert The meals on board are included in the price, as are coffee and tea.
 Soft drinks and alcoholic drinks can be obtained at a reasonable charge.
 When you return on board after the day’s cycling, a cup of tea or coffee with a biscuit will be waiting for you.

-If you suffer from food allergies or food intolerance (such as lactose- or gluten- intolerance/-allergy) or if you have special meal requirements (vegetarian; pescetarian; vegan meals; gluten free meals etc.), we ask you to mention this when booking, but at the latest until 14 days before arrival.
+If you suffer from food allergies or food intolerance (such as lactose- or gluten- intolerance/-allergy) or if you have special meal requirements (vegetarian; pescetarian; vegan meals; gluten free meals etc.), we ask you to mention this when booking, but no later than 14 days before arrival.
 Diets which need a special preparation or special ingredients can only be offered in limited form.
 We will do our best to meet your needs, but we also ask for your understanding as due to limited logistic possibilities on a barge we are not able to prepare complete specialized menus and special food requirements cannot always be met in all details.

 One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board, including people from e.g. USA, Canada, Australia, France and United Kingdom.
 It’s a great opportunity for you to get to know various cultures at the same time!
 We have people of all ages, solo travelers, couples and also families with children (during the school holidays).
 Most groups are made up of 12 to 26 people.